 It’s best to carry a compact umbrella with you on port days just in case it rains.
 While all those sweats and fleece layers might seem a tad boring, consider jazzing up your outfit with a colorful scarf or hat.

 If you plan any active excursions and need to pack extra layers.
-A Mendenhall Glacier helicopter excursion or a dog sledding tour requires your warmest layers.
+A Mendenhall Glacier helicopter excursion or a dog sled tour requires your warmest layers.

 While dog sledding tour operators provide snow boots and waterproof pants, you’ll need to wear a winter jacket, hat, gloves, and a neck warmer.
 You may already own those merino wool base layers or wicking shirts if you’re a skier or snowboarder.